iomesh/docs/docs/installation/install-and-setup-iomesh.md

 sidebar_label: Install and Setup IOMesh
 ---

-Before you deploy IOMesh cluster, you should deploy IOMesh Operator first.
-IOMesh Operator will watch-and-list ZBSCluster CR.
+IOMesh using IOMesh Operator to manage the IOMesh Cluster.
+IOMesh Operator will watch-and-list IOMeshCluster CR.
 When CR changes, IOMesh Operator will perform some corresponding operations, such as deployment/uninstallation/scaling, etc.

 ## Supported Platforms